 Heather Haughn, violin, enjoys a diverse career as an active chamber musician, orchestral player, and teacher.
-She performs nationwide as a member of the West Shore Piano Trio and the Zanoli* Duo.
+She plays nationwide as a member of the West Shore Piano Trio and the Zanoli* Duo.
 Ms. Haughn currently plays with the Annapolis Symphony Orchestra, Baltimore Chamber Orchestra, Maryland Symphony Orchestra, and the Maryland Lyric Opera Orchestra.
-She is the Director of Strings at the Duke Ellington School of the Arts in Washington D.C. and she is on the faculty of Goucher College and the University of the District of Columbia.
+She is the Chair of the String Department at the Annapolis Symphony Academy and is on the faculty of the Peabody Preparatory, Goucher College and the University of the District of Columbia.

 Ms. Haughn has performed as soloist and concertmaster with the Berkeley Symphony Orchestra (under the direction of Kent Nagano), the San Francisco Sinfonietta, and the San Francisco Concerto Orchestra.
 She has also served as concertmaster for Cal Performances, Golden Gate Opera, Pocket Opera, Ballet San Joaquin, and North Bay Opera.
 She has played associate concertmaster for the Modesto Symphony Orchestra, Pacific Chamber Symphony, Chamber Orchestra of Albuquerque, and the Schlossfestspiele opera orchestra in Heidelberg, Germany.
 She was formerly the assistant principal second violinist with the New Mexico Symphony Orchestra.